 - Best budget: Church Street Inn, Ascend Hotel Collection

-3. Mount Pleasant, best area to stay in Charleston for families
+3. Mount Pleasant, where to stay in Charleston for families

-Mount Pleasant is a growing suburb within the Charleston Metropolitan County.
-It links to the city over the Ravenel Bridge where you will find Patriots Point, the naval and maritime museum that is home to USS Yorktown, the Second World War aircraft carrier.
+The family-friendly area of Mount Pleasant is a growing suburb within Charleston Metropolitan County.
+It links to the city over the Ravenel Bridge where you will find Patriots Point Naval & Maritime Museum that is home to USS Yorktown, the Second World War aircraft carrier.

 It has a history of shipbuilding and plantations.
 The oldest building in Mount Pleasant is the Hibben House built in 1755 for a French Huguenot, Jacob Motte.
 For a time, Mount Pleasant was the place where city dwellers would buy second homes for their holidays.

 There is plenty to see in Mount Pleasant apart from visiting USS Yorktown.
-There is the Mount Pleasant Historic District centred on the old village, several plantation sites such as Boone Hall Plantation, cemeteries, and churches.
-Another thing not to miss is the Cold War Submarine Memorial near Charleston Harbour.
+There is the Mount Pleasant Historic District centered on the old village, several plantation sites such as one of the oldest working plantations in the United States, Boone Hall Plantation & Gardens, Charles Pinckney National Historic Site which was 18th-century Snee Farm.

-Stay in Mount Pleasant if You are interested in good transport connections between the city and the beaches; A riverside location sounds ideal; Maritime history is an interest of yours.
+Stay in Mount Pleasant if you are traveling with families; You are interested in good transport connections between the city and the beaches; A riverside location sounds ideal; Maritime history is an interest of yours.

 Best places to stay in Charleston in Mount Pleasant: